 Faculty research is in the forefront of the following areas of current global interest:

-- Mathematical modeling in population genetics, muscle physiology, and biomolecular systems
+- Mathematical modeling in fluid mechanical, cellular biological, and population epidemiological systems

 - Optimization problems on high performance computing environments, with non-smooth functions, and integer programming